mblarsen/arrgh/README.md

 PHP5 and PHP7 treats the items in an array with a compare result differently.
 You have to take this into account if you code for both versions.
 While PHP5 changes the order, PHP7 does not have this side-effect.

-_Arrgh_ elevates this problem by providing the correct integer depending on which version is running.
+_Arrgh_ elevates this problem by providing the correctly signed integer depending on which version is running.
 So when running your custom compare functions you can do like this:

     usort($input, function ($a, $b) {
         return Arrgh::getSortDirection($a["age"] - $b["age"]);